nus-cs2103-AY2021S1/tp/docs/UserGuide.md

       * Contact with a name matching at least one of the name keywords provided will be considered to have fulfilled the contact name search criteria.

+      * Only full words will be matched, e.g. `Bob` will match `Bob Abraham` but not `Bobs`.

     * Tag

       * Contacts containing tags which match at least one of the tag keywords provided will be considered to have fulfilled the contact tag search criteria.

+      * Contact tags will be considered a match only if the tag words are an exact match (case-insensitive), e.g. a tag with the word `friend` will match a tag with the word `FRIEND`, but a tag with the word `friend` will not match a tag with the word `friendly`.

   * Only contacts matching all search parameters provided will be returned.